Jayfromthe13th/Vault-Contract-Hack/README.md

 ---The first contract is a simplistic version of a vault contract.
 A user can deposite, earn, and withdraw funds from this contract.
 The vault contract has been created with many bugs within the code.
 This is for educational purposes.
-The two main expoits that will be emphazised are reentrnancy, and draining funds though flashloan attack.
+The two main expoits that will be emphazised are reentrancy, and draining funds though flashloan attack.  🤬

 ---The rentrancy contract will be used to attack the vault contract and will drain all the funds.
 A malicous actor will call the withdraw function in the vault contract before the balance is updated.
 Which will evenrtually lead to complete depletion of funds for vault contract